-- 1. Click the Add New... button, the next screen will pop-up as shown in Figure 4-38. - Select a common application from the Common Applications drop-down list, then the Trigger Port field and the Incoming Ports field will be automatically filled.
-If the Common Applications do not have the application you need, enter the Trigger Port and the Incoming Ports manually. - 3.
-Select the protocol used for Trigger Port from the Trigger Protocol drop-down list, either TCP, UDP, or All. - 4.
+- 1. Click the Add New... button, the next screen will pop-up as shown in Figure 4-40. - Select a common application from the Common Applications drop-down list, then the Trigger Port field and the Incoming Ports field will be automatically filled.
+If the Common Applications do not have the application you need, enter the Trigger Port and the Incoming Ports manually. - Select the protocol used for Trigger Port from the Trigger Protocol drop-down list, either TCP, UDP, or All. - 4.
 Select the protocol used for Incoming Ports from the Incoming Protocol drop-down list, either TCP or UDP, or All. - 5.
 Select Enable in Status field. - 6.
 Click the Save button to save the new rule.

-Add or Modify a Port Add or Modify a Port Triggering Entry
+Add or Modify a Port Triggering Entry Trigger Port: Trigger Protocol: Incoming Ports: Incoming Protocol: Status: Enabled Common Applications: Save Back

--

-Trigger Port:

-Trigger Protocol: ALL 🗸

-Incoming Ports:

-Incoming Protocol: ALL 💌

-Status: Enabled 💌

-Common Applications: Select One

-Save Back

-Figure 4-38 Add or Modify a Port Triggering Entry
+Figure 4-40 Add or Modify a Triggering Entry

 - 1. Click the Modify in the entry you want to modify.
-If you want to delete the entry, click the Delete. - 2.
-Modify the information.
+If you want to delete the entry, click the Delete.

+- 2. Modify the information.

-3. Click the Save button.
+- 3. Click the Save button.